 I’m delighted to say that in 2018 my lovely ex client Hannah Brown has joined me as a Love Your Birth Hypnobirthing instructor, this way we can reach more parents-to-be, covering a wider area.
 When Hannah applied I couldn’t think of anyone more perfect for this role.
 She encompasses everything that’s been so key to my values as a Hypnobirthing teacher; positive, supportive, warm, knowledgeable and so passionate about birth preparation.
 It has been a privilege to train and mentor her.

 Hello!
-My name is Hannah Brown I live in Castleford with my husband Chris and we recently became first time parents to our little girl Lucy who is now 10 months old.
+My name is Hannah Brown I live in Castleford with my husband Chris and we recently became first time parents to our little girl Lucy.

 I studied Psychology at University so deep down I knew that the power of the mind was something that was very strong, so why not use it to prepare myself for birth?
 I started to do some research and my Husband and I attended a group sessions with Abby and we never looked back, my mindset completely changed even after attending 1 session.
 Hypnobirthing allowed us to feel in control as we had the confidence and positivity to approach birth in an excited manner rather than feeling scared and nervous.
 I knew that hypnobirthing was right up my street, but I never expected it to benefit Chris as much as what it did, he was so pleased that I had ‘dragged’ him along.